yonatan12344/Type_2_Diabetes/readme.md

-This is my datascience project, open the streamlit app and it will explain everything
+This is the R code for my datascience project for Biostats.
+This was a group project.